Who we are

 We are a part of the United Nations Secretariat with our headquarters in Geneva.

-The Office's priorities are set out in two key strategic documents: the OHCHR Plan of Action and its OHCHR Management Plan 2012-2013.
+The Office's priorities, expected accomplishments and strategies are set out in the OHCHR Management Plan 2014-2017.

 United Nations human rights system